Dent County, Missouri: County formation

-In 1851, the Missouri Assembly created Dent County from Crawford and Shannon counties.
+In 1851, the Missouri Assembly created Dent County from Crawford, Shannon, and Texas, Texas counties.
 It was named for early settler Lewis Dent, who served as the first representative.
 G.D.
 Breckenridge, Samuel Hyer, Jr., and Jotham Clark were the first elected county officials.
 Joseph Millsap served as sheriff and David Henderson as clerk.
 They met at the Bressie Farm.

 The first mayor of Salem was appointed or elected just after the Missouri state legislature passed the laws relating to village government in 1860.
 He was W.P.
 Williams, often referred to as "Rip" from the positive and often violent expression of his feelings and opinions.
 He lived in Dent County a long time and was a prominent citizen throughout his long life.
 He became mayor in 1860, but how long he served is unknown.
 The American Civil War came about in 1861 and city governments were suspended.
 After Williams, records show that O.A.
 Kenemore, a prominent farmer with a home in Salem, became mayor.
 E.T.
 Wingo, a lawyer and representative, was next, followed by C.L.
 Allen, who was also a lawyer but never practiced law.
 He did, however, serve as Deputy Circuit Clerk and Probate Judge.
 Allen was succeeded by Samuel Sachs.
 No dates are available listing terms of office for these mayors, but it is likely they served from 1870 to 1881.

 Courthouse

-An earlier log courthouse, built about 1851 or 1852, was Dent County's first, on the Wingfield farm northeast of Salem.
+An earlier log courthouse, built around 1851 or 1852, was Dent County's first, on the Wingfield farm northeast of Salem.
 In 1852-53 a courthouse was built south of the present courthouse.
 The building measured about 20 by 40 ft and was built by J.T.
 Garvin for $800.
 It was burned during the Civil War.
 The next courthouse, built in 1864, also fell victim to fire in May 1866.
 The beautiful Victorian courthouse—which is listed in the National Register of Historic Places—was built in 1870 for $15,500.
 A.E.
 Dye came to Dent County to build this courthouse.
 His son, E.L.
 Dye, assisted him and was to become the leading builder in the county.
 W.P.
 Elmer in his history reports that when the courthouse was finished, pictures of it were published in McClure's Magazine and newspapers in the East to show the development of the West.